ray-project/ray/doc/source/tune/api_docs/logging.rst

 Viskit
 ------

 Tune automatically integrates with `Viskit <https://github.com/vitchyr/viskit>`_ via the ``CSVLoggerCallback`` outputs.
 To use VisKit (you may have to install some dependencies), run:

 .. code-block:: bash

     $ git clone https://github.com/rll/rllab.git
     $ python rllab/rllab/viskit/frontend.py ~/ray_results/my_experiment

-The nonrelevant metrics (like timing stats) can be disabled on the left to show only the relevant ones (like accuracy, loss, etc.).
+The non-relevant metrics (like timing stats) can be disabled on the left to show only the relevant ones (like accuracy, loss, etc.).

 .. image:: ../images/ray-tune-viskit.png